cap-js-community/feature-toggle-library/docs/peers/index.md

 [https://help.sap.com/docs/feature-flags-service](https://help.sap.com/docs/feature-flags-service)

 This SAP BTP service is designed to assist applications with microservice or multi-component architecture in harmonizing and managing their feature delivery and runtime state.
-To accomplish this, it provides service instances with a centralized state that can be accessed via a web interface and a dashboard for altering feature states.
+To accomplish this, it provides a service instance with centralized state that can be queried with a web API or accessed via a dashboard to alter feature states.

 We believe this approach works well in practice for many applications.
 However, our library follows a somewhat different philosophy for feature toggle management:

-- We don't have a dashboard to get an overview of the active feature states in applications with a multi-component or microservice architecture.
+- We don't have a dashboard to get an overview of the active feature states in applications with multiple parts.
 - We don't have any rollout concepts, like gradual rollout or similar.
-Our library is client-side, hence decentralized, and it has no holistic view of how many servers or end-users use it for a given timeframe.
+Our library is client-side, hence decentralized, and it has no holistic view of how many servers or end-users use it.
 - We encourage that the feature configuration is part of the application source code, in human-readable yaml form, in order to keep the code in sync with the respective features.
 - We use redis for state persistence and this allows us to use a sub/pub pattern to keep the local state of many application instances in sync without polling.
-- We focus in input validation and allow flexible, expressive toggle states of different types.
+- We focus on input validation and allow flexible, expressive toggle states of different types.

 We could imagine supporting the service as an alternative to redis and our source-versioned configuration files at some point.
 The service does not come with an associated client library, so there are natural synergies where our